 If you have questions about list creation, keywords, list management and other high-level or system-independent LISTSERV topics, the best place to ask them is the LSTOWN-L list, an open forum of LISTSERV list owners.

 For assistance with problems specific to evaluation kits, join the LSTSRV-E list or contact Support@LSOFT.COM for a prompt reply.
-Please don't forget to tell us which mail system (LSMTP, PMDF® or MX), transport (JNET®, MultiNet®, etc) and which version of OpenVMS you are running!
+Please don't forget to tell us which brand and version of unix you are running!

 ------------------------------- Cut here --------------------------------